To determine the age of The Old House, the following tools were used:

 The house has two sections; both sections have an exposed foundation above grade which explains the longevity of the house.
 One section is built on a crawl space, while the main house has a full basement seen only in affluent houses of that era.

 The production of machine-made nails, accompanied by the water-powered sawmills long studs made “balloon framing” the common method for building houses during that period.
-For the supporting walls, the 4 x 4 studs extend uninterrupted from the sill beams on the top of the foundation all the way to the roof (or wall plate).2 Thick planks for the exterior sheathing nailed perpendicular to the exterior wall studs significantly strengthened the framing.3
+For the supporting walls, the 4 x 4 studs extend uninterrupted from the sill beams on the top of the foundation all the way to the roof (or wall plate), often 20 to 30 feet in length.2 Thick planks for the exterior sheathing nailed perpendicular to the exterior wall studs significantly strengthened the framing.3 A major contrast to the modern platform framing that uses shorter, standardized lumber 2"X4" for each story (modern 2x4 that are actually smaller diameter than the "true" dimensional lumber" (before 1900, a 2x4 truly measured 2 inches by 4 inches).

 1Timber framing was gradually superseded by balloon framing beginning in the 1830s.
 Hybrid frame combining both method was common until mid 18th century.
 Balloon framing required very long studs and as tall trees were exhausted by the beginning of the 19th century, platform framing became the prevalent method to build houses.
 As for this house, the presence of a “gabled front and lateral wing” type of Greek Revival Architecture was very common in northern states.